 Approximately six months prior to anticipated occupancy, HACSC will initiate a lease-up process.
-HACSC must review and approve the project's resident selection plan, project marketing plan, and any other relevant documents to ensure that they do not conflict with PBV regulations, HACSC's Administrative Plan, and Fair Housing requirements.
+HACSC must review and approve the project's resident selection plan, project marketing plan, project marketing flyer, referral memorandum of understanding, supportive services memorandum of understanding, and any other relevant documents to ensure that they do not conflict with PBV regulations, HACSC's Section 8 Administrative Plan, and HUD Fair Housing requirements.
+HACSC will provide you with a checklist of items that must be included in these plans.